 Even if the dog’s owner does not have coverage, the injured party can still bring a legal claim against the owner to collect compensation for their losses.
-To find out whether the dog’s owner is insured, our attorneys will ask to see the “declarations page” of their homeowners’, animal or renters’ insurance.
-If the insurance limits seem inadequate, we will determine whether the owner has a supplemental policy which may cover the incident.
+To find out whether the dog’s owner is insured, our attorneys will ask to see the declarations page of their homeowners, animal or renters insurance.
+If the insurance limits seem inadequate, we will determine whether the owner has a supplemental policy that may cover the incident.

 A statute of limitations is a law that states the amount of time following an incident the victim has to file a claim.
 After this time period expires, victims of dog bites may no longer bring their claims.
 Because of the statute of limitations, dog bite victims should not wait to contact an attorney in regard to their claim.

 What Damages Can I Recover if I Am a Victim of a Dog Bite?